Keeping an Eye on Your Whole Family

 Kid’s Eyeglasses and Protective Eyewear

 Got a quick second?
 Make an appointment today — or simply stop in.
-Our expert optometry team of Maple Grove Eye Doctors, opticians, and technicians are ready to help with eye exams, frame selection, and more.
+Our expert optometry team of Maple Grove Eye Doctors, opticians, and technicians are ready to help with eye exams and more.

 Not sure what you need?
-We’ll answer your questions in real-time, and you can always browse our extensive inventory of designer frames.
+Our doctors will answer your questions in real-time.

 Got more than a quick second?
-Stop in often, any day of the week, because we receive new frame styles daily!
+Stop in often, any day of the week!

-Already have your Rx?
+Already have your Rx and it’s not working for you?
 Bring it to us, or stop in and let us take it from there.
-One of our team members can call your eye doctor for your prescription to get the ball rolling.
+One of our team members can call your eye doctor for your prescription to check that it is right for you.